Payment Gateway Risks

 6. Compliance and Regulatory Issues

-Payment gateway providers must adhere to various regulations, also non-compliance can lead to legal troubles and reputational damage.
+Payment gateway providers must adhere to various regulations; non-compliance can lead to legal troubles and reputational damage.

 7. Third-Party Risks